The Lost Bible

 The Lost Bible is a 2015 book by Igor Bergler.
 It is the most widely sold Romanian novel of the last 20 years.
 Romanian literary critic Mihai Iovănel named it "the best thriller published so far by a Romanian author" in 2016.
 It won the most important award at Romania's number one publishing event, the Gaudeamus Book Fair, being designated by 125,000 readers as "The most coveted and best-selling book of the fair" both in 2015 and 2016.

 Plot

 Professor Baker is in the middle of a conspiracy of planetary proportions that runs for more than half a millennium.
 Helped by the interpol agent Christa Wolf and by the clues left by his grandfather before he died, Baker must discover the message hidden in the first printed bible, the Gutenberg Bible.
-The story is full of mystery, adventure and historic references that reveals a new face of Vlad the Impaler (Romanian:Vlad Țepeș, aka "Dracula").
+The story is full of mystery, adventure and historic references that reveals a new face of Vlad the Impaler (Romanian:Vlad Țepeș, "Dracula").